RULE 255. COLORADO ATTORNEY MENTOR PROGRAM

 CAMP and its director shall be under the supervision of the Supreme Court Advisory Committee (“Advisory Committee”) as set forth in C.R.C.P.
 251.34(b)(3).

 (2) CAMP Services.
-The Colorado Attorney Mentor Program shall provide the following services throughout the state of Colorado:
+The Colorado Attorney Mentoring Program shall provide the following services throughout the state of Colorado:

 (a) Promotion and support of lawyer mentoring generally within the legal community;

-(b) Programming to increase the awareness and understanding of CAMP-approved programs and their benefits;
+(b) Programming to increase the awareness and understanding of CAMP-approved mentoring programs and their benefits;

 (d) Programming to increase mentoring skills within the legal profession;